The worst loneliness is not to be comfortable with yourself

 Many other authors were naturists, including Victor Hugo, Ernest Hemingway, D.H.
 Lawrence, Benjamin Franklin, Franz Kafka, and Robert Heinlein.
 My dream, ultimately, is to inspire change in the world.
 But that change can never happen if we are too afraid to show the world who we are and what we believe.

-My name is Nick Alimonos, and I am proud to be a naturist!
+My name is Nick Alimonos, I am naked and proud!

 To learn more about naturism/nudism, you can visit these websites: